tboulord/web-app-playwright-test/README.md

 - Check out the public repo and install Playwright dependencies.
 - Authenticate to GitHub with the deploy key and clone the private PeithoTest repository.
 - Start the PeithoTest stack using its `docker-compose.yml` file.
-- Execute the UI and API Playwright suites.
+- Execute the Playwright UI suite.
 - Upload the Playwright HTML report and traces as workflow artifacts.

 ## Repository Layout